mbodm/WAUZ/README.md

 So, downloading the addons manually (which is not the time consuming bottleneck here) and unzipping them, with the help of a tool like WAUZ, is still not the worst alternative to a full featured download manager.
 For more information about the "end of all alternative addon download managers" follow the links on my above mentioned WADM GitHub site, or use your GoogleFu.

 ### Requirements

+- Windows 64-bit OS

-There are not any special requirements, besides having WinGet installed on your machine. `wingetupd.exe` is just a typical command line ".exe" file for Windows.
-Just download the newest release, from the [Releases](https://github.com/MBODM/wingetupd/releases) page, unzip and run it.
-All the releases are compiled for x64, assuming you are using some 64-bit Windows (and that's quite likely).
+There are not any special requirements, besides running a Windows 64-bit machine.
+All the release builds are compiled with *win-x64* as target platform, assuming you are using some 64-bit Windows (and that's quite likely).

+You can download self-contained .NET app builds, as well as framework-dependent .NET app builds.
+You can find more information about that topic on the [Releases](https://github.com/mbodm/wauz/releases) page.

+WAUZ is just a typical Windows app ".exe" file.
+Just download the newest release, from the releases page, unzip and run it.
+That´s it.

 ### Notes
 - When `wingetupd.exe` starts, it creates a log file named "wingetupd.log" in the same folder.